Deployment

 API Server

-Handles ingest, recall, and forget requests.
+Handles /v6/ingest, /v6/recall, and /v6/forget requests.
 Stateless and horizontally scalable.
 Validates API keys and enforces tenant isolation.
+Exposes /healthz and /readyz.

 Worker

 Processes enrichment jobs asynchronously.
-Extracts facts, episodes, and generates embeddings from ingested events.
+Runs the Extract → Map → Gate → Embed → Tier pipeline to produce structured facts, episode summaries, and embeddings from ingested events.
 Pulls jobs from a Redis queue.

-Primary data store for events, memories, embeddings (pgvector), API keys, and tenants.
-Shared between the API and Worker.
+Primary data store for events, facts, embeddings, API keys, and tenant records.
+Shared between the API Server and Worker. pgvector extension required for embedding similarity search.

 Redis

 Job queue for async enrichment.
-Also used for rate limiting and caching.
+Also used for per-minute rate limiting and recall result caching.

 Environment variables